You've taken medicine before. How did it work to

 make you better?
-And how did the doctor know to give you that medicine instead of one of thousands of others?
+And how did the doctor know to give you the right medicine for your

 A Rainbow of Medicine

 One medicine might be a pink liquid, another medicine might come in a special mist,

 another might be a blue pill, and still another might come out of a yellow tube.
 But

 they're all used for the same purpose — to make you feel better when you're

 Most medicines today are made in laboratories and many are based on things found